 A huge benefit of renting a camper van in Iceland is the prospect of saving money on meals.
 Eating out in Iceland is eye-poppingly expensive, but groceries are much more affordable.

 I loved visiting Iceland’s grocery store chain, Bonus.
-It’s always fun to explore supermarkets in another country, and Bonus had a great selection of Icelandic baked goods, cheeses, and meats, plus all of the basics you’d need.
-Bonus stores are plentiful almost everywhere, so don’t get too worried about stocking up too heavily during each grocery run.
+It’s always fun to explore supermarkets in another country, and Bonus has a great selection of Icelandic baked goods, cheeses, and meats, plus all of the basics you’d need.
+Bonus stores are plentiful almost everywhere in the country, so don’t get too worried about stocking up too heavily during each grocery run.

-Gas stations in Iceland also come in handy when you find yourself in more desolate areas of the country.
+Gas stations in Iceland also come in handy when you find yourself in more desolate areas.
 If you need a grocery stop but you’re in the middle of nowhere, look for one of Iceland’s larger chain gas stations like N1, Ollis, or Orkan.
 These gas station chains offer plenty of services in addition to fuel, including hot foods, groceries, and souvenirs.